michellejlin/lava/README.md

 ![Visual Guide](https://github.com/michellejlin/lava/blob/master/GFF_editing_guide.png)

 See the picture for a clearer explanation.
-If you experience any difficulties doing, this feel free to email us at uwvirongs@gmail.com and we'll be happy to help you out!
+If you experience any difficulties doing this, or have any other questions about LAVA, feel free to email us at uwvirongs@gmail.com and we'll be happy to help you out!